iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > Logs me out almost every time which is frustrating, on a few occasions transactions have failed yet I still got charged for postage.
 No email confirmations or anything.
 It is easy to use and navigate through but its somewhat buggy and needs a bit more stability in regards to making payments and logging in.<br> :date: __2021-07-01 01:56:41__

-> Simple and straight forward, however having to manually add your sending address for every parcel is more hassle than it should be<br> :date: __2021-06-30 13:13:38__

-> I don't know what is going on with this app,is give me this message.... the session expired..please login again,if you are not use the royal mail app for a while, everything else is working without any problems,please sort out this problem,thank you<br> :date: __2021-06-28 23:31:36__

 #### 2-star reviews